unic/frontend-checklists/modules/overlay.md

+# Overlay

-### This is a sample checklist based on previous experiences when developing Overlay component.
+## This is a sample checklist based on previous experiences when developing Overlay component.

 Please check if you know answers to at least questions below before starting implementation of Overlay component.

 - [ ] Is there an overlay?
 	- [ ] If so, is it clickable?
 And what should then happen?

 - [ ] Is the height from the overlay fix?